Tourism and Human Rights

 What to do?

 Governments are primarily responsible for granting and respecting human rights.
 However, companies and every single person must also respect human rights and take responsibility if their actions have violated human rights.
-When tour operators offer destinations in countries with human rights violations such as China, Mexico, etc, they have to be particularly careful not to complicit and to violate human rights because the government in question does not protect the country’s citizens enough.
+When tour operators offer destinations in countries with human rights violations such as China, Brazil, Mexico, Egypt etc, they have to be particularly careful not to complicit and to violate human rights because the government in question does not protect the country’s citizens enough.

 This duty of care was defined by the United Nations Human Rights Council in 2011.